Experienced Knoxville Divorce Attorneys Representing Client Interests Throughout Tennessee

 Offering sound advice on all aspects of marital dissolution

 The decision to end your marriage often comes only after the painful realization that it cannot be resolved.
 The legal process should not add salt to your wounds.
-While no attorney can take all the pain out of your divorce, the Law Offices of LaFevor & Slaughter can relieve your stress and anxiety, protect your rights and help you establish a firm foundation for the next stage of your life.
-Our firm has more than 40 years of legal experience, predominantly in family law.
+While no attorney can take all the pain out of your divorce, LaFevor & Slaughter can relieve your stress and anxiety, protect your rights and help you establish a firm foundation for the next stage of your life.
+Our firm offers years of legal experience, predominantly in family law.
 We capably and compassionately manage all aspects of divorce proceedings, including:

 Most folks are familiar with the old admonition, “We can do this the easy way, or we can do it the hard way.”
 If you believe you and your spouse can reach agreement on the issues connected to your divorce, such as alimony, child custody or visitation, child support and property distribution, you can negotiate a settlement agreement through.